-All development regulated by this chapter shall provide street improvements in compliance with the standards in Figure 16.12.016 depending on the street classification set forth in the Transportation System Plan and the Comprehensive Plan designation of the adjacent property, unless an alternative plan has been adopted.
-The standards provided below are maximum design standards and may be reduced with an alternative street design which may be approved based on the modification criteria in [Section] 16.12.013 or at the discretion of the City Engineer.
+All development regulated by this chapter shall provide street improvements in compliance with the standards in Figure Table 16.12.016 depending on the street classification set forth in the Transportation System Plan and the Comprehensive Plan designation of the adjacent property, unless an alternative plan has been adopted.
+The table implements the adopted Transportation System Plan and illustrates the The standards provided below are maximum design standards.
+These standards and may be reduced with an alternative street design which may be approved based on the modification criteria in OCMC [Section] 16.12.013 or at the discretion of the City Engineer.
 The steps for reducing the maximum design below are found in the Transportation System Plan.